Andre Iguodala: 2008–09 season: Leading the NBA in minutes

+On August 17, 2008, Iguodala signed a six-year, $80 million contract extension with the 76ers.
+The contract had $5 million in bonuses and a player option for the sixth year.

 Early on in the year, Iguodala was on a Sixers team with high expectations after signing All-Star forward Elton Brand and seeing the success of forward Thaddeus Young, whom they drafted with their lottery pick the prior year.
 Iguodala developed into more of a primary player in the 2008–09 season, becoming more active as a facilitator on the offensive end of the floor.
 Early into the season, Philadelphia was struggling, which led to the departure of head coach Maurice Cheeks.
-The 76ers played much better basketball under Tony DiLeo.
-In his last year with co-captain and veteran point guard Andre Miller, Iguodala helped lead the Sixers to another playoff berth, finishing the season with a 41–41 season record, 6th in the Eastern conference.
+The 76ers played much better basketball under interim head coach Tony DiLeo.
+In his last year with co-captain and veteran point guard Andre Miller, Iguodala helped lead the 76ers to another playoff berth, finishing the season with a 41–41 season record and as the #6-seed in the Eastern Conference.
 In the playoffs the 76ers were set to face the third seed Orlando Magic.
-In Game 1, Orlando had an 18-point lead in the fourth quarter, but Philadelphia made an amazing comeback led by Iguodala, eventually scoring a step-back, fadeaway jumper in the face of Hedo Türkoğlu with 2.2 seconds remaining to give the Sixers the win.
-The Sixers eventually fell to the Magic in the playoffs, failing to reach the second round.
+In Game 1, Orlando had an 18-point lead in the fourth quarter, but Philadelphia made an amazing comeback led by Iguodala, eventually scoring a step-back, fadeaway jumper in the face of Hedo Türkoğlu with 2.2 seconds remaining to give the 76ers the win.
+The 76ers eventually lost to the Magic in six games, failing to reach the second round.
 Iguodala had averaged 18.8 points, 5.7 rebounds, and 5.3 assists per game through 82 regular-season games.

 2009–10 season: Reunion with Allen Iverson

-In the preseason Philadelphia drafted point guard Jrue Holiday out of UCLA to take over the void left at point guard after the departure of veteran point guard Andre Miller, who had joined the Portland Trail Blazers.
+In the preseason, Philadelphia drafted point guard Jrue Holiday out of UCLA to take over the void left at point guard after the departure of veteran point guard Andre Miller, who had joined the Portland Trail Blazers.
 The Sixers hired coach Eddie Jordan to take over for Tony DiLeo.
 Iguodala averaged career-highs in rebounds, assists, and blocks, and a career-low in personal fouls.
-He finished the season averaging 17.1 ppg, 6.5 rpg, 5.8 apg, and 1.7 spg.
-The Sixers, however, were a big disappointment, going only 27–55 during the regular season and missing the playoffs after two straight playoff berths.
+He finished the season averaging 17.1 points, 6.5 rebounds, 5.8 assists, and 1.7 steals.
+However, the 76ers were a big disappointment, going only 27–55 during the regular season and missing the playoffs after two straight playoff berths.
 During the season, the 76ers brought Iguodala's old friend Allen Iverson back in what would be his final season in the NBA before going to play overseas for Beşiktaş.